-So given the need to consume quite a bit more protein than usual for 9 months straight, you may be wondering if it’s safe to drink protein shakes or consume protein powder during your pregnancy.
+So given the need to consume quite a bit more than usual for 9 months straight, you may be wondering if it’s safe to drink protein shakes or consume protein powder during your pregnancy.

 The short answer is that yes, protein shakes are typically safe for pregnant women.

-But the long answer is that not all protein shakes or protein powder are created equal, so there are several things you should consider before tucking into protein drinks while pregnant.
+But the long answer is that not all shakes or powder are created equal, so there are several things you should consider before tucking into a shake while pregnant.

 - Best Time To Take Protein Powder In Pregnancy

 - Effects Of Not Enough Protein During Pregnancy

 - Can You Have Too Much Protein During Pregnancy?

 Many adults around the world find protein shakes incredibly beneficial, because they provide a fast, easy and convenient way to get 20+ grams of protein in one quick sitting.

 This compares favourably to eating a nice, well-cooked steak which typically has around 45 grams per serving.

 But does this convenience come at a cost, especially when compared to other healthier and more nutritious sources?